viri6586/final_project/README.md

-The project allows you to choose between a grid or layout simply by selecting the button You navigate the visualization by clicking and dragging your mouse You can change the Z coordinates (zoom in/out) by scrolling with your mouse If you want to return to the default view click "Reset Camera"
+The project allows you to choose between a grid or layout simply by selecting the button You navigate the visualization by clicking and dragging your mouse You can change the Z coordinates (zoom in/out) by scrolling with your mouse If you want to return to the default view click 'Reset Camera'

+To change number of discs/circles in the array: open file named 'App.js' go to line 12, it should look like this:

+"   const data = new Array(10000).fill(0).map((d, id) => ({ id }));    "

+To change the number of discs simply replace the element within the 'new Array(X)' constructor